1. Home

 What if I break down without motorbike breakdown cover?

-If you don’t have motorbike breakdown cover there are a few options available to you.
+Recovery can be expensive if you don't have breakdown cover.
+But there are a few options available.

 Confused.com's breakdown cover is arranged by Comparison Creator who are authorised and regulated by the Financial Conduct Authority under firm reference number 832239.
 Comparison Creator is registered in England & Wales No. 07336373 at Springboard Business Innovation Centre, Llantarnam Park, Cwmbran, NP44 3AW.
 Confused.com is an intermediary and receives commission from Comparison Creator, which is a percentage of the commission received by Comparison Creator.
 We pride ourselves on impartiality and independence – therefore we don't promote any one insurance provider over another.